Looking for a minimalist wallet with style and functionality that isn’t boring? Find out why I love my Trove Swift and Cash Wrap!

 Not only does it look great, they’re also really practical.

-You might be interested in… The most beautiful personalised notebook
+You might be interested in… Get £10 of the most beautiful personalised notebook from Papier

 Trove Swift Wallet review

 I know what you’re thinking, it’s just a card wallet.
 But Trove have really designed it well to maximise space and functionality.